 Christina and Vincent loved having Raven in their home but they noticed that she was full of energy and constantly wanted to play.
 This didn’t always work out, since Christina was busy at work and Vincent was studying in medical school.

-Returning Raven was out of the question so the obvious solution was to find her a sibling!
+Returning Raven was obviously out of the question so the best solution was to find her a sibling!
 If Raven had another friend who was constantly at her side, then perhaps she’d be better occupied.